ghildiyal-ashutosh/CS6200---Information-Retrieval---Final-Project/report.md

 We use the five queries files above as following: In task 1, we use 1; In task 2, we combine 1 with 2 and 3, respectively; In task 3A, we use 4; In Phase 2 (7th run), we use the combination of 4 and 5.

 ### Retrieval Models
 1. Lucene: We are using standard analyzer.
-To run Lucene, you'll have to include all the files in "lucene" folder to a new project and run "lucene.java"
 2. Tf-Idf: For TFIDF, we are using the formula tf * idf, wher tf, idf are

     <img src="/images/formula1.jpg" width="200">

     <img src="/images/formula2.jpg" width="150">

-    This part of code has already been included in the "java" folder, just run "Executer.java", you'll get the results in "../results/" folder.

 3. BM25: For Parameters, we set k1 = 1.2, k2 = 100.0, b = 0.75; And the formula we are using is